 11. Watch the Massive Waves at Jaws

 Just a few minutes from Ho’okipa Beach Park is the world-famous surf spot of Pe’ahi, also known as Jaws.
-Colossal waves roll in every winter, making it a perfect place for professional big-wave surfers.
+Colossal waves roll every winter, making it a perfect place for professional big-wave surfers.

 Each year, Quiksilver holds the Jaws Big Wave Challenge surf competition.
 Seeing these pro surfers take on these massive, terrifying waves is incredible.
-In 2021, local pro surfer Makua Rothman rode a wave that experts estimated to be over 100 feet tall.
+In 2021, local pro surfer Makua Rothman rode wave experts estimated to be over 100 feet tall.
 This would make it the most enormous wave to ever be surfed anywhere in the world.

 The waves at Jaws get so huge due to a combination of the seasonal north swell and the surface of the sea floor on this side of the island.